 8. Be Business minded.

 Fish farming, like every other business, requires strategy, business plan, and action.
 You must see your farm as a business.
-It is far beyond feeding your fishes and selling them off.
+It is far beyond feeding your fish and selling them off.
 If you want to succeed in the fish farming business, you will have to approach it as a serious business.

 The fish farming business is an excellent means to make money in Nigeria.
 All you need is a good guide such as this one to kick-start your business.

 Let us know if you have any questions, and we will be glad to assist you.
 We wish you good luck in your fish farming business.